yyccPhil/dataxi/README.md

 Use the <code>add</code> command to store new credential interactively.
 It requires a unique <code>conn_id</code>, and supports 3 credential types: Database, Secret and Token.
 </summary>

 You will be prompted to choose among the 3 credential types.
+For each type, provide the following arguments in order:

 **Database**

-Provide:
 - **db_type**: one of `mysql`, `mssql` (or `sql_server`), `clickhouse` (or `ch`)
 - **username**
 - **password**